esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 Catching accessibility issues in the QA-phase can be extremely costly.
 It would be better if accessibility was thought of early in the process instead of QA having to report back to devs, designers and stakeholders that then have to rework the feature.

+#### Disability impacts all of us
+> There are so many different ways that people move through the world and interact with computers.
+This includes people with disabilities.

 ## Useful resources
 TODO: Add more  useful links.
 - [The Web Content Accessibility Guidelines v.
 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/)